ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/02_linear_and_logistic_regression/05_multiple_linear_regression.md

 ...where $X$ is the feature matrix (with an added column of ones for the intercept $\theta_0$), and $y$ is the vector of target values.

-**When to use:** Works well for smaller to medium-sized datasets where the computation is feasible.
+This method works well for smaller to medium-sized datasets where the computation is feasible.

 ### 2. Optimization Approach (e.g., Gradient Descent)